 The student must seek approval from the Superintendent or designee to receive graduation credit for any non-District course or experience.
 The Superintendent or designee shall determine the amount of credit and whether a proficiency examination is required before the credit is awarded.
 As approval is not guaranteed, students should seek conditional approval of the experience before participating in a non-District course or experience.
 The student assumes responsibility for any fee, tuition, supply, or other expense.
 The student seeking credit is responsible for (1) providing documents or transcripts that demonstrate successful completion of the experience, and (2) taking a proficiency examination, if requested.
 The Superintendent or designee shall determine which, if any, non-District courses or experiences, will count toward a student's grade point average, class rank, and eligibility for athletic and extracurricular activities.
+When applicable, the Building Principal or designee shall, prior to the first day of class, inform individual high school students enrolled in a mixed enrollment dual credit course that includes students who have and have not met the community college's criteria for dual credit coursework of whether or not they are eligible to earn college credit for the course.
 This section does not govern the transfer of credits for students transferring into the District.